asaez97/Kybernetika_Mop_TAN/README.md

 # install.packages("infotheo")
 # install.packages("MoTBFs")
 ```
-## Main_functions
+## Core_functions
 In this section, the description of the main scripts to build TAN models.

 - mutualInformation.R: a R file where the functions for computing the mutual information
   using MoP distributions are implemented.
 - fitTAN.R: a R file where the functions for building Mop--TAN models.
+This scripts
+  including the following functions:https://github.com/asaez97/Kybernetika_Mop_TAN/blob/Dev/README.md
+  - `fit_tan`.
+It computes the structural and the parameters of a TAN model
+    given a data.frame considering the Mops.
+  - `fit_tan_structure`.
+It computes the structure of a TAN model given a weight matrix.
+  - `mutual_information_tan`.
+It computes the mutual information between each pair of
+    estructure given the class variable.
+  - `fit_root`.
+It computes a possible root for TAN model.
 - fitTANGauss.R: a R file where the functions for building CG--TAN models, including the
   mutual information between variables.

-- fitTANGauss.R: R file where the code for learning conditional Gaussian
-  TAN.
-- example.R: A R file with a toy example for fit a conditional Gaussian
-  TAN model.
-- data.Rda: A R data file with the toy dataset.

-The *fitTANGauss.R* file contains the `fit_tan_g`function.
-It computes
-the structural and the parameters of a TAN model given a data.frame
+  - `fit_tan_g`function.
+It computes the structural and the parameters of a TAN model
-considering the conditional Gaussian assumptions.
-In addition, this file
+    given a data.frame considering the conditional Gaussian assumptions.
-has the following auxiliary functions:

-- `cond_mi_cont` and `cond_mi_cont_disc`.
-They compute the mutual
-  information of two predicted variables given the class using
-  conditional Gaussian assumptions.
-- `MI_tan_gauss`.
-It computes the mutual information between each pair
-  of feature variables given the class variable.
   - `fit_root`.
 It computes a possible root for TAN model.
   - `fit_tan_structure`.It computes the structure of a TAN model
     considering the conditional Gaussian assumptions given a mutual
     information matrix computed by `MI_tan_gauss`.
+  - `MI_tan_gauss`.
+It computes the mutual information between each pair
+    of feature variables given the class variable.
+  - `cond_mi_cont` and `cond_mi_cont_disc`.
+They compute the mutual
+    information of two predicted variables given the class using
+    conditional Gaussian assumptions.
+- example.R: A R file with a toy example for fit a conditional Gaussian
+  TAN model.
+- data.Rda: A R data file with the toy dataset.

 ## Data